bensutherland/Simple_reads_to_counts/README.md

 ### Alignment

-Input files are in 03_trimmed/ and output files will be moved to 06_mapped/
+Input files are in 03_trimmed/

-Edit 01_scripts/04_BWAaln.sh by giving path and names to each sample and RG indexes (e.g. replace short identifier (bolded for clarity)) for each RG at RG[1]='@RG\tID:**lib208**\tSM:**lib208**\tPL:Illumina'

-This step will create an alignment for each sample, and insert read group IDs into each header.
-Then, using samtools will convert to .bam, sort the .bam, and index it for future work.
+Align each sample, inserting read group IDs.
+Using samtools, convert to .bam, sort, index, and remove .sam.

 Locally:
 ```
-01_scripts/04_BWAaln.sh
+01_scripts/02_bowtie2_aln.sh
 ```

 On Katak:
 ```
-qsub 01_scripts/jobs/04_BWAaln_job.sh
+qsub 01_scripts/jobs/02_bowtie_align_job.sh
 ```

+## Below to be updated (2017-03-07)

 # e) obtain counts for each contig for each individual
 requires `gmod_fasta2gff3.pl` and `htseq-count`